ceramic-sf/quick-boi-source/bolq.md

 The issue of [fine tuning](#the-problem-with-the-fine-tuning-of-physical-constants) involves infinite sets, and so no [probabilities can be used](#infinite-sets-have-no-probabilities).
 Hence there is no way to determine the likelihood of our current physical constants because the terms common and uncommon do not apply.
 So while it is tempting to think that if there is a physical constant range that is friendly for life, then you are more likely to have universes with life in them, this is not the case.
 You are not more likely, because the sets involved are infinite, and hence the method is wrong.

-*In considering infinite universes with differen physical constants, we lose the ability to assign probabilities to the problem.
+*In considering infinite universes with different physical constants, we lose the ability to assign probabilities to the problem.
 The rearrangement of infinite sets disturbs the probability, making anything as likely as anything else.*

 ### Infinity does not appear in our explanations